-Juan de Fuca Marine Trail is a 30 mile moderately trafficked point-to-point trail located near Capital, BC that features a waterfall and is rated as moderate.
+Juan de Fuca Marine Trail is a 30 mile moderately trafficked point-to-point trail located near Capital, British Columbia, Canada that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 I'm glad I did the whole thing to learn about great overnights or day trips, but I wouldn't repeat the whole trail again.
 China Beach to Sombrio gets you a great trip.

 Soms gorgeous parts and absolutely magnificent beaches for camping, away from day trippers.
 However, it's a lot of ups and downs with very few changes in scenery... so it gets dull after a couple of days.
 I'd suggest not doing the full trail (skip the part from sombrio to port Renfrew, it's rather long and boring) or just hiking out to Chin or Bear beach for camping.

 Some gorgeous spots along the trail but not enough for the effort.